Tarab-Imam/second/README.md

 # second
-This is my second repository.
+It is my second repository.
 <br>
 In this repository,I have used python.